Darek-Ryszka/Python_Quiz/README.md

 This project is a simple Quiz Game

 ## Technologies
-* Pytohon version: 3.8
+* Pytohon 3.8
 * PyCharm 2022.1

 ## Startup
-To run this project, run main.py
+To run this project, run Quiz.py